Plumbeous hawk

-The plumbeous hawk (Cryptoleucopteryx plumbea) is a species of bird of prey in the family Accipitridae.
+The plumbeous hawk (Cryptoleucopteryx plumbea) is a species of bird of prey in the family Accipitridae belonging to the monotypic genus Cryptoleucopteryx.
+It ranges 33 to 37 cm in length and 71 to 79 cm in wingspan.

+Systematics

+The plumbeous hawk was described by English naturalist Osbert Salvin in 1872 under the protonym Leucopternis plumbea.
+As the genus Leucopternis is masculine in gender, the scientific name was revised to Leucopternis plumbeus to meet the International Code of Zoological Nomenclature.

 Distribution

-It is found in Colombia, Ecuador, Panama, and Peru.
+The plumbeous hawk is found in Colombia, Ecuador, Panama, and northwestern Peru.
 Its natural habitat is subtropical or tropical moist lowland forests.
 It can also be found on silvopastures.
-It is threatened by habitat loss.
+The population is threatened by habitat loss resulting from agriculture, logging, and mining.